lux-k/Remapper/README.md

   * we are trying to migrate that mess to a DFS solution
   * we didn't want to have to touch each user's computer

 The solution was this program.
-It has two map files servers and shares.
+It has two map files: servers and shares.

-  ServerMappings.txt - maps all the different names for a server to one name ShareMappings.txt - maps old paths to new paths.
+ * ServerMappings.txt - maps all the different names for a server to one name
+ * ShareMappings.txt - maps old paths to new paths.
 It's written in terms of the server names above.

 The map files are embedded in the exe for ease of deployment.